sfespinosa/sfespinosa/README.md

 ## Hi there!
 My name is Scott! 👋
 I'm a Software Engineer based in the San Francisco Bay Area.
-Graduated from Flatiron School after 8+ years in the healthcare/pharmaceutical industry.
-I love to travel, play video games, and follow anything related to the [MCU](https://www.marvel.com/movies).
+Graduated from Flatiron School after 8+ years in the healthcare/pharmaceutical industry with years of leadership experience.
+I've learned to love to code so I can help build technology that aims to help people.
+I also love to travel, play video games, and follow anything related to the [MCU](https://www.marvel.com/movies).

 - 😄 Pronouns: he/him/his
 - 🤔 I’m looking for opportunities as a Full-Stack Software Engineer